01-edu/public/subjects/ai/nlp-scraper/README.md

 definitely valuable.

-The platform connects to a news data source, detects the entities, detects the topic of the article, analyse the sentiment and ...
+The platform connects to a news data source, detects the entities, detects the topic of the article, analyses the sentiment and performs a scandal detection analysis.

 ### Scraper